aminroosta/article-react-native-art-svg/README.md

 }
 ```

-And a first try of `IconBuilder` implementation ignoring scaling support would be.
+If we ignore the scaling a trivial implementation for `IconBuilder` would be.

 ```javascript
 class IconBuilder extends React.Component {